jacobkap/ucrbook/ucrbook.md

 The Offenses Known data has been **the** crime data of record for nearly a century, and will likely still be for the next couple of decades at least.
 And that's due to its simplicity.
 This data is (with some exceptions we'll get into) just the monthly number of crimes reported or otherwise known (e.g. discovered while on patrol) to a police agency for a small number of crimes.
 If you want to know, for example, how many murders or burglaries happened in your city last year, this is the dataset to turn to.
 This simplicity allows a much wider group of people to use the data; since it is monthly counts of crimes (with no breakdown by location, race, age, injury, etc.) you don't need much programming or analytic skills to use it.

 I argued earlier in this book that NIBRS is a far superior dataset than anything in SRS, and I stand by that.
 NIBRS is superior in nearly every way.
-But for most people - the general public, reporters, many academics, etc. - what is important is ease of use and very basic descriptive statistics such as how many crimes happened in my city last year^[Even many academic papers are little more than a difference between two or more cities over time and can be very good research even if the data isn't that complex.], and is it getting more dangerous than it used to be?
+But for most people - the general public, reporters, many academics, etc. - what is important is ease of use and very basic descriptive statistics such as how many crimes happened in my city last year^[Even some academic papers are little more than a difference between two or more cities over time and can be very good research even if the data isn't that complex.], and is it getting more dangerous than it used to be?
 The Offenses Known data answers that, at least to a point.
 You can answer more complex questions using NIBRS but most people don't need those questions answered.
 They're content with what can be answered using the Offenses Known data.
 And for good reason.
 "Is crime increasing in my city" is really the first and most important question about crime that people have.

 Part of the superiority of NIBRS is that while it can answer much more complex questions than SRS datasets, it can also answer the same questions that the SRS can.
 That's because, by design, NIBRS collects the same information as SRS and can be converted to SRS data.
 Many agencies that submit NIBRS data don't submit SRS data at all, and the FBI converts the NIBRS data to its SRS counterpart for release to the public.
 This is an almost perfect comparison but not all of the same variables are collected, which will cause some issues that we'll discuss in this chapter.